Drip Drip Drip…Leak Leaving You Wet?

 I would contact the California Lemon Law Firm of Krohn & Moss at 800-US-LEMON and discuss the matter with them.

-We has the same problem with our Commander and they got us some serious change ($) back from Chrysler.
+We have the same problem with our Commander and they got us some serious change ($) back from Chrysler.
 Good luck!

 2006 Jeep Commander started leaking after hard rain.
 Water filled up passenger side foot well.
 Dealer said to check the sunroof drains.
 I’m going to blow them out and then hope for the best.
 Any additional advise?